emad-elsaid/emad-elsaid.github.io/Video Making Process.md

 + Talk while standing

 # Lighting
++ Day light
-  + Keylight: bright to the side on the left
++ Keylight: bright to the side on the left - motivate the window light
 + Fill light: less bright to the right, higher than key light
 + Rim light: less bright than Fill light, back right, hits the top of the head
 + Practicles: back of the scene, colorful.

 # Text
 + Font [Dubai font](https://dubaifont.com/)